ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 1. Creating multiple versions of a smart contract and migrating state (i.e., data) from the old contract to a new instance of the contract.

-2. Creating separate contracts to store business logic and contract state.
+2. Creating separate contracts to store business logic and state.

-3. Using proxy patterns to delegate function calls from an immutable proxy contract to modifiable logic contracts.
+3. Using proxy patterns to delegate function calls from an immutable proxy contract to a modifiable logic contract.

 4. Creating an immutable main contract that interfaces with and relies on flexible satellite contracts to execute specific functions.

+5. Using the diamond pattern to delegate function calls from a proxy contract to logic contracts.

-### Upgrade mechanism #1: Contract migration {#upgrade-mechanism-contract-migration}
+### Upgrade mechanism #1: Contract migration {#contract-migration}

 Contract migration is based on versioning—the idea of creating and managing unique states of the same software.
 Contract migration involves deploying a new instance of an existing smart contract and transferring storage and balances to the new contract.